-- 1/2 Cup Butter softened
+- 1/2 Cup Unsalted Butter softened

-- 12 Chive "sprigs"
+- 12 Sprigs Chives

 - In a large skillet, cook bacon over medium heat.
 Place cooked bacon on a paper towel-lined plate.

-- Add bacon, butter and chives to a food processor.
+- Add bacon, butter, and chives to a food processor.

 - Using 1 second intervals, "pulse" the butter ingredients together until the chives and bacon have reached your desired size — make sure to clean the sides of the food processor with a rubber spatula every few pulses.